Skip to main content

 GRI 2-30 Collective bargaining agreements

 See our Human Capital Management issue brief for information on employees covered by collective bargaining agreements.
-For employees not covered by collective bargaining agreements, the working conditions and terms of employment are not influenced by any other agreements.
+For additional details of our collective bargaining activities and union interactions, see the AT&T Bargaining webpage.

 GRI Priority Topics